Home > About WSPS > Our History

 While both Coral Primary School and White Sands Primary have served the community for more than 20 years, the merger presents an exciting future for students and staff in both schools.
 As our new school motto urges, we will “Learn, Grow and Excel Together”.

 With the merger, elements from both schools are integrated to strengthen the holistic experience for the students.
-For example, the Applied Learning Programme (ALP) in Media and Technology and the Lifelong Learning Programme (LLP) in Aesthetics are key programmes in the merged White Sands Primary School that each belonged to both former schools.
+For example, the Applied Learning Programme (ALP) in Coding and Computational Thinking and the Lifelong Learning Programme (LLP) in Visual Arts are key programmes in the merged White Sands Primary School that each belonged to both former schools.
 Hence, the students in the merged school will now enjoy an enhanced learning experience from these two unique programmes.

 Finally, as we move forward together as one new entity, the key milestones of both Coral Primary School and White Sands Primary School will be encapsulated in the Heritage Gallery to share with students, staff and visitors the history of both schools prior to the merger.